Joelnguetoum/generalizer/readme/anti-unification.md

 An example is

-    $ generaliser lgg example1.txt -a
+    $ generalizer lgg example1.txt -a

 #### verbose